ahkibrahim/ahkibrahim/README.md

 # (Most of my professional work was on private company repositories; I’ve now started sharing personal and open-source projects here.
 (10/2025))
-# Hi, I’m Ibra Him 👋
+# Hi, I’m Ibrahim Ahkouk 👋
 **Data Engineer & AWS Solution Architect**

 I’m a motivated 24-year-old Data Engineer and Data Scientist from Morocco with a Master’s in Data Science & Engineering and over a year of professional experience.
 I specialize in building scalable data pipelines, designing cloud solutions, and deploying applications in multilingual environments.
 I enjoy solving complex problems and contributing to impactful data-driven projects.
-Open to relocation 🌍

 ---